optimizely/library/nonblocking-snippet/README.md

-## Async Snippet Installation
+## Non-blocking Snippet Installation
-The scripts below illustrate a simple flicker management mechanism for asynchronous installs of Optimizely X Web.
+The scripts below illustrate a simple flicker management mechanism for non-blocking installs of Optimizely X Web.
 The mechanism works by masking certain elements until all syncronous Optimizely variation code has been executed, preventing the "flicker" of original content as the page is loading.

 ### Option 1.
 Masking the entire `<body>`
 > _minimal configuration: requires a `<style>` tag that masks the body_